 - multicutter for more awkward areas if it’s already in situ

-SEALING THE WOOD TO PREVENT WATER DAMAGE
+SEALING YOUR KITCHEN BASE UNITS TO PREVENT WATER DAMAGE

 Sometimes plumbing fails.
 So you need to be prepared just in case.
 And kitchen units are made up of chipboard, which expands when wet.